-Russell's Paradox: Myth and Fact
+Russell's Paradox: myth and fact

 The story of Russell’s paradox is well known.
 Gottlob Frege had written a treatise on the foundations of arithmetic, presenting a formal logic and a development of elementary mathematics from first principles.
 Bertrand Russell, upon reading it, wrote to Frege mostly to praise the work, but asking a critical question.
 Frege replied to express his devastation at seeing his life’s work ruined.
 Some later commentators went further, saying that Russell’s paradox refuted the entire logicist approach to the foundations of mathematics (the idea that mathematics can be reduced to logic).
 Much is wrong with this story.
 The impact of Russell’s paradox is less than many believe, and greater.